 If you are still feeling a little on the fence about the nail protector set, there is another excellent piece of equipment you can rely on if you are someone with long acrylic nails.

 This equipment is called bowling tape.
-Usually, bowling tape is used only for the thumb and saving it from twisting or bending when the bowler throws the bowling ball.
+Usually, bowling tape is used only for the thumb and to save it from twisting or bending when the bowler throws the bowling ball.

 However, you can use bowling tape to save your fingernails from tearing or breaking if you want to.
 All you need to do is apply the bowling tape around your fingertips, and you are all good.

-The bowling tape will create a nice layer of protection around your fingernails which will help your long nails stay intact and be protected from any direct contact or breakage due to any mishandling of the bowling ball while you are playing with your friends, family, or loved ones.
+The bowling tape will create a nice layer of protection around your fingernails which will help your long nails stay intact and be protected from any direct contact or breakage due to any mishandling of the bowling ball while playing with your friends, family or loved ones.

 4. Putting on Finger Cots

-Not even bowling tape seems comfortable enough for you to try it out and bowl with your loved ones then; Well, there is still another protection tool you can use for your fake nails.
+Not even bowling tape seems comfortable enough for you to try out and bowl with your loved ones.
+Then, you can use another protection tool for your fake nails.

 Finger cots are gloves for your fingertips and long nails.
-They are made of cotton fabric, and they are incredibly soft, but at the same time, they are great at keeping your fingertips safe.
+They are made of cotton fabric and incredibly soft, but at the same time, they are great at keeping your fingertips safe.

 What they do best is that they provide a layer of soft protection to your long nails so that they do not come into contact with the bowling ball directly and stay safe at all times.

-They are much more affordable than the other options that I’ve talked about in this list.
+They are much more affordable than the other options I’ve discussed in this list.
 It is one of the best tools that you can use to protect your acrylic nails from breaking or tearing.

 Here are some you can use: Finger Cots